akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 The mission of the rules engine here is to **automate the status change of the boolean once the price attribute has a value.**

 For that, follow these steps:
-1. Open a editor text to write the YML code of the rule.
+1. Open an editor text to write the YML code of the rule.
 1. Write this:

 ```YML